 The Claude and Ollie Bell Professorship in Church History was established in 1982 by Mrs. Ollie Bell.
+Dr. John Starkey, Professor of Religion, currently holds the Claude and Ollie Bell Professorship.

 The Webster Lance Benham Endowed Professorship in Mathematics was established in 1973 by Dr. David B. Benham of Oklahoma City in memory of his father, a former professor of civil engineering at Oklahoma City University.
+Dr. Kourosh Tavakoli, Associate Professor of Mathematics, currently holds the Webster Lance Benham Professorship.